Jason Yarbrough, CMT, ANMT

 There is a common African proverb: "The wind does not break a tree that bends".

 This saying also applies to the human body in a biomechanical sense.
 When soft tissue becomes rigid, it is more prone to injury.
 Massaging hypertonic (tense, rigid) muscles helps restore pliability to the muscles and fascia, reducing risk of strains and other injuries.
 Most seasoned and competitive athletes know this and thus receive massage regularly, but the same principle applies to everyone even if we do not exercise.
+Additionally, when hypertonic, concentrically contracted muscles pull on joints, it causes muscles that pull in opposing directions to enter into a hypertonic, eccentrically contracted state, and remaining in this position makes them more prone to tearing.
+Likewise, the hypertonic, concentrically contracted muscle prevents normal range of motion of the surrounding joints, causing them to also be more injury-prone.

 3. Reducing or Eliminating Pain

 Structural, postural, and muscular (myofascial) imbalances throughout the body can often be a source of discomfort and in some instances, even intense chronic pain.
 But the good news is that in many instances, a skilled massage therapist can help correct these imbalances, with VAST improvements often experienced in as little as one session.
-However, most people will require multiple appointments in order to restore optimal function.
+However, most people will require multiple appointments in order to fully restore optimal function.
 The issues likely took a lot longer than an hour or two to accumulate, after all, so they will also take some time to correct.

 4. My Massages Tend to Feel Great Both During and After Treatment.